 There are a large number of media types to consider when grit blasting and each has a different effect on the substrate they are used on.
 As you gain experience in the field of shot blasting, you will get to know the media types and the tasks they are commonly associated with.
 For example, some cannot be used on certain surfaces i.e., ferrous media on a nonferrous substrate.
 Certain media types are more aggressive than others.
 A number are favoured because they provide specific cosmetic finishes.
 Some are intended to relieve tensile stress, and others are suited to being reclaimed and used again.

-Machine Type Also Affects Media Choice
+Location Also Affects Media Choice